HannimalCrackers/DHUM_73000/007_workinprogress.md

 # Questions for tech work session
 * How to structure Python query to pull image data from Google Cloud

-* How could I have done the hashtag splitting and readding more accurately and effectively?
+* How could I have done the hashtag splitting and re-adding more accurately and effectively?

-* Each record shows as having come in 5 times because it multiplied my 5 labels by Vision's 5 labels

-* Calc to join all hashtags returning Null when I try to join all hashtags
+* CALC to join all hashtags returning Null when I try to concatenate all hashtags

-* Can't get my CALC to only show 2 records or more to work
+* Can't get a CALC to only show locations with 3 or more records (I had to manually exclude, sloppy)